Variants

 • For these binary trees (and in general for whatever variant types you roll yourself) there is no such luxury.

-• But, that doesn’t mean you should just code everything by recursing over the tree.
+• Still, that doesn’t mean you should just code everything by recursing over the tree.
 Instead

 1. Define the combinators you need (maps, folds, node counts, etc.) using let rec